 All authors must affirm that they have no financial affiliation (eg, employment, direct payment, stock holdings, retainers, consultantships, patent licensing arrangements, or honoraria), or involvement with any commercial organization with direct financial interest in the subject or materials discussed in this manuscript, nor have any such arrangements existed in the past 3 years.
 Disclose any potential conflict of interest.
 Append a paragraph to the manuscript that fully discloses any financial or other interest that poses a conflict.
 Disclose all sources and attribute all grants, contracts, or donations that funded the study.
 Specific wording: "The authors deny any conflicts of interest related to this study."

 The reference style can be learned from reading past issues of JOE.
 References are numbered in order of citation.
-Place text citation of the reference Arabic number in parentheses at the end of a sentence or at the end of a clause that requires a literature citation.
-Do not use superscript for references.
+Please use superscripts at the end of a sentence or at the end of a clause that requires a literature citation.
 Original reports are limited to 35 references.
 There are no limits in the number of references for review articles.

 Manuscripts submitted to JOE that are not Original Articles must fall into one of the following categories.
 Abstract limit: 250 words.
 Note that word limits, listed by type, do not include figure legends or References.
 If you are not sure whether your manuscript falls within one of the categories listed or if you would like to request pre-approval to submit additional figures, contact the Editor at JEndodontics@uthscsa.edu.